TheSantacloud/blog/content/posts/GMs are like DJs.md

 ## TL;DR

-Yeah, **I think that GMs and DJs are very similar in nature** - and the main takeaway I got from it is that **DJs prep for flexibility**, and we can learn a lot from that as GMs.
+Yeah, **I think that GMs and DJs can be similar in nature** - and the main takeaway I got from it is that **DJs prep for flexibility**, and we can learn a lot from that as GMs.

 ## Here we go again, who is this guy anyway?